ysneshy/ysneshy/README.md

 <pre>
 ┌──┤ WHOAMI ├─────────▰▰▰
 │
 ├─▣ Enginner Computer
-├─▣ Developer
+├─▣ Developer Front-End
 ├─▣ <a href="portfolio-carlos-filho.vercel.app">**Portfolio**</a>
 ├─▣ <a href="">em construçao</a>
 │